peopledatalabs/peopledatalabs-python/README.md

 ### Upgrading to v2.X.X <a name="upgrading-to-v2"></a>

 NOTE: When upgrading to v2.X.X from vX.X.X and below, the minimum required python version is now 3.8.

+### Upgrading to v3.X.X <a name="upgrading-to-v3"></a>

+NOTE: When upgrading to v3.X.X from vX.X.X and below, the minimum required pydantic version is now 2.